 • Sacral neuromodulation.
 Electrodes are implanted in the lower back which block nerves that transmit pain from the bladder.
 This procedure should be carried out in specialist centres.

 • Urinary diversion (ileal conduit).
 This operation allows urine to by-pass the bladder and be collected in a bag on the outside of the abdominal wall.
 Despite the body image issues created by this option, many patients value the freedom it gives them because they do not have to worry about proximity to a toilet.
 Over time some people who have had this operation may suffer deterioration of their kidneys.

 • Bladder reconstruction.
 Part or all of the bladder is removed and then reconstructed from a segment of the bowel.
 This expands the capacity of the bladder but pain may persist.

 • Bladder removal (cystectomy).
 Very occasionally, when pain persists despite urinary diversion, the bladder may be removed.
-Even still pain can persist.
+Even then, pain can still persist.

 What else can a patient do?

 • Modify diet.